StrapBot/StrapBot/README.md

 # StrapBot
-A bot which replaces ErgastolatorBot v2.0 and is built better than ErgastolatorBot v2.0.
+A bot which replaces ErgastolatorBot v2.0 and VincyBot07, and it's built better than ErgastolatorBot v2.0 and VincyBot07.

 ## Changelog